openstack-infra/zuul/doc/source/launchers.rst

   The project that triggered this build **ZUUL_PIPELINE**
-  The Zuul pipeline that is building this job
+  The Zuul pipeline that is building this job **ZUUL_URL**
+  The url for the zuul server as configured in zuul.conf.
+  A test runner may use this URL as the basis for fetching git commits.

 The following additional parameters will only be provided for builds associated with changes (i.e., in response to patchset-created or